onap/vnfrqts-requirements/docs/Chapter5.rst

 Overview
 ---------

-The document includes three charters to help the VNF vendors to use the VNF model design tools and understand the VNF package structure and VNF TOSCA templates.
+The document includes three charters to help the VNF providers to use the VNF model design tools and understand the VNF package structure and VNF TOSCA templates.

 In the ONAP, VNF Package and VNFD template can be designed by manually or via model designer tools.
-VNF model designer tools can provide the GUI and CLI tools for the VNF vendor to develop the VNF Package and VNFD template.
+VNF model designer tools can provide the GUI and CLI tools for the VNF provider to develop the VNF Package and VNFD template.

 The VNF package structure is align to the NFV TOSCA protocol, and